-There are two deposit schedules-monthly or semiweekly-for determining when you deposit social security and Medicare taxes and withheld income tax.
-These schedules tell you when a deposit is due after a tax liability arises (e.g., when you have a payday).
+There are two deposit schedules-monthly or semiweekly-for determining when you deposit social security and Medicare taxes and withheld federal income tax.
+These schedules tell you when a deposit is due after a tax liability arises (for example, when you have a payday).
 Prior to the beginning of each calendar year, you must determine which of the two deposit schedules you are required to use.
 The deposit schedule you must use is based on the total tax liability you reported during a lookback period.
-Your deposit schedule is not determined by how often you pay your employees or make deposits (see Application of Monthly and Semiweekly Schedules on the back).
+Your deposit schedule is not determined by how often you pay your employees or make deposits.
+See Application of Monthly and Semiweekly Deposit Schedules on page 2.

-These rules do not apply to Federal unemployment (FUTA) tax.
+These rules do not apply to federal unemployment (FUTA) tax.
 See the Instructions for Form 940 for information on depositing FUTA tax.

 Exception.
-If an employer accumulates a tax liability of less than \$2,500 during a quarter for Form 941 (during a calendar year for Forms 943, 945, and CT-1), no deposits are required if you pay in full with a timely filed return.
+If you, as an employer, accumulate a tax liability of less than \$2,500 during a guarter for Form 941 (during a calendar year for Form 943, Form 944, Form 945, and Form CT-1), no deposits are required if you pay in full with a timely filed return.
 However, if you are unsure that you will accumulate less than \$2,500, deposit under the appropriate deposit rules so that you will not be subject to the failure-to-deposit penalties.
+For an additional exception available to employers who file Form 944, see Must You Deposit Your Taxes? in the Instructions for Form 944.

 Deposit rules for Form 941.
-The deposit schedule (monthly or semiweekly) for Form 941 is based on the total tax liability reported on line 11 of Form 941 during a four-quarter lookback period discussed below.
+Your deposit schedule (monthly or semiweekly) for Form 941, Employer's QUARTERLY Federal Tax Return, is based on the total tax liability you reported on Form 941 during a four-guarter lookback period discussed below under Lookback period for Form 941.

-Deposit rules for Forms 943, 945, and CT-1.
-Generally, the deposit rules for Form 941 also apply to tax liabilities for Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, Form 945, Annual Return of Withheld Federal Income Tax, and CT-1, Employer's Annual Railroad Retirement Tax Return.
-However, because Forms 943, 945, and CT-1 are annual returns, the rules for determining your deposit schedule apply to a calendar year rather than a calendar quarter.
-See Lookback period for annual returns later.
-For more information about deposit rules for annual returns, see Circular E (Pub.
-15), Employer's Tax Guide, for Form 945, and Circular A (Pub.
-51), Employer's Agricultural Tax Guide, for Form 943, and the Instructions for Form CT-1.
+Deposit rules for Form 943, Form 944, Form 945, and Form CT-1.
+Generally, the deposit rules for Form 941 also apply to tax liabilities for Form 943, Employer's Annual Federal Tax Return for Agricultural Employees; Form 944, Employer's ANNUAL Federal Tax Return; Form 945.
+Annual Return of Withheld Federal Income Tax: and Form CT-1, Employer's Annual Railroad Retirement Tax Return.
+However, because Forms 943, 944, 945, and CT-1 are annual returns, the rules for determining your deposit schedule apply to a calendar year rather than a calendar quarter.
+See Lookback period for annual returns below.
+For more information about deposit rules for annual returns, see Pub.
+15 (Circular E), Employer's Tax Guide (for Forms 944 and 945); Pub.
+51 (Circular A), Agricultural Employer's Tax Guide (for Form 943); and the Instructions for Form CT-1.

 Electronic deposit requirement.
-You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2004 if:
+You must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2007 if:

-- Your total deposits of such taxes in 2002 were more than \$200,000 or - You were required to use EFTPS in 2003.
+Your total deposits of such taxes in 2005 were more than \$200,000 or

+• You were required to use EFTPS in 2006.

-If you are required to use EFTPS and fail to do so, you may be subject to a 10% penalty.
+If you are required to use EFTPS and use a Federal Tax Deposit Coupon (Form 8109 or Form 8109-B) instead, you may be subject to a 10% penalty.
 If you are not required to use EFTPS, you may participate voluntarily.
-To get more information or to enroll in EFTPS, call 1-800-555-4477 or 1-800-945-8400.
-You can also visit the EFTPS website at www.eftps.gov.
-For details, see Circular E (Pub.
-15), Circular A (Pub.
-51), or the Instructions for Form CT-1.
+To get more information or to enroll in EFTPS, visit the EFTPS website at www.eftps.gov, or call 1-800-555-4477.
+You can also get Pub.
+966, The Secure Way to Pay Your Federal Taxes